Skip to main content

 NIC Logo

-"Our mission is to advance public safety by shaping and enhancing correctional policies and practices through leadership, learning, and innovation."
+To advance public safety by shaping and enhancing correctional policies and practices through leadership, learning, and innovation.

 Agency Overview in Brief